jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Error pages

-Error pages is a feature of the Tick It site, users will have
+Error pages is a feature of the Tick It site which will display a 404 error page and allow the user to easily navigate back to the site.

 <details>
 <summary>Error pages image</summary>